Tracardi/tracardi-api/manual/en/docs/flow/actions/mailchimp_transactional_action.md

 To get rid of this restriction, you need a paid plan on Mandrill.

 ## Input
-This plugin simply takes payload, so any data.
+This plugin simply takes payload, so any data in form of type JSON.

 ## Output
 This plugin returns given payload (without any changes) on port ```payload``` and